 Once the process is completed successfully, it should appear as follows:

 If the ETL process encounters problems, the terminate node won't change to blue even after waiting for a longer period.
 Contact the support team if this occurs.
 The maximum time ETL process can take to complete is 15 minutes.
 If the terminated node doesn't turn blue even after 15 minutes, contact the support team in that case.
 Below is a sample snapshot of the failed ETL process.

-Data regarding processes, queues, work items, resources, and other components are transported from UiPath to Appian on a scheduled interval.
+Data regarding Process, Queue, Work Items, Resource information, and other metrics are transported from UiPath to Appian on a scheduled interval.
 A scheduler invokes Appian to execute a process, which runs several APIs in UiPath and the response is moved to the Appian database.

 Once a user starts or schedules a process, the process name and its input parameters are sent to UiPath via the UiPath connected system.
 The UiPath connected system returns the unique session id for the started or scheduled process and it's saved in the RWM database.

 Currently, the exception management reference app has been developed in Appian and UiPath, where Appian is used as a tool to manage the exceptions raised from UiPath.
-RWM automatically pulls exception work items by ETL process and these exceptions are assigned to a specific user or group based on the routing logic (configurable) in Appian.
-If a match in the decision table is not found, the exceptions are sent to the Exception Manager for assignment.
+This module automatically pulls exception work items from data which is pulled by ETL process, where these exceptions will be assigned to a specific user/group based on the routing logic (configurable) in Appian.
+If a match in the routing module is not found, the exceptions are sent to the Exception Manager for assignment.